shannonmoeller/handlebars-group-by/README.md

 # `handlebars-group-by`

-> Handlebars helpers which allow you to group lists by a property of each item.
+> Handlebars helper which allows you to group lists by a property of each item.

 [![NPM version][npm-img]][npm-url] [![Downloads][downloads-img]][npm-url] [![Build Status][travis-img]][travis-url] [![Coverage Status][coveralls-img]][coveralls-url]